-Join us on 30 January 2020 will focus on the core information and telecommunication technologies applications that were built to support AOP development, management and dissemination.
-Tools and technical tips to facilitate scientific knowledge assembling and evaluations will also be presented.
+This third webinar in the series of Adverse Outcome Pathways (AOPs) was organised on Thursday 30 January 2020.
+It focused on the core information and telecommunication technologies applications that were built to support AOP development, management and dissemination.
+Tools and technical tips to facilitate scientific knowledge assembling and evaluations were also be presented.

 Join us on Thursday 26 September 2019 @ 1 pm (CEST, Paris time) / 7 am (EDT time) to learn about efforts, successes and challenges in eliminating per and polyfluorinated chemicals of environmental concern from the life cycle of consumer products.

 26 June 2019: The Pesticides Risk Reduction Seminar provided a good opportunity for experts in OECD governments and stakeholders to share their knowledge, experience and possible concerns in the area of Evolving Digital and Mechanical Technologies for Pesticides and Pest Management.

 Policy instruments can be applied to improve the sustainability of plastics, including regulations, market-based instruments, information and voluntary tools.
 The report reviews the use of these instruments, provides good practice examples, such as product taxes and charges, eco-design standards, extended producer responsibility and environmental product labels, as well as discussing opportunities for their future applications.

 10-12 April 2019: The conference on RNA interference (RNAi) based pesticides will provide an overview of the current state of the knowledge of RNA interference (RNAi) as it relates to the potential use of this naturally occurring mode of action in agriculture.
 This will be an efficient route to this information for policy makers, particularly given the large volume of scientific information that is available in the literature.